Pipedream Integration Guide

 1. Pipedream OAuth client: Allows Airweave to access Pipedream’s API

-2. Source app OAuth clients: Custom OAuth clients you create for each source app (Notion, Slack, etc.)
+2. Source app OAuth clients: Custom OAuth clients you create for each source app (Notion, Google Drive, etc.)

 Important: Pipedream only exposes credentials for accounts created with your own custom OAuth clients.
-Default Pipedream OAuth connections cannot be used with Airweave.
+Default Pipedream OAuth connections use the Proxy API.

 Prerequisites